chevere/danky/README.md

 ## What is Danky?

-Danky is a template system for PHP.
+Danky is a native template system for PHP.
 Contrary to all other template systems and engines, in Danky **templates are functions** provided as file returns.

 🦄 In Danky, templates **explicit declare** its scope, parameters and `string` return type.